Proofdoors and Efficiency of CDCL Solvers: Proofdoor Theorem

+Next, we connect Corollary~\ref{thm:smallpfd} to CDCL.
+A direct implication of Atserias, Fichte, and Thurley~\cite{atserias2011clause} framework is that CDCL with nondeterministic branching and nondeterministic value selection $p$-simulates general resolution.
+Combined with Corollary~\ref{thm:smallpfd}, which gives every small-proofdoor formula a resolution refutation of size polynomial in $n$, this shows that CDCL with nondeterministic branching, nondeterministic value selection, \textsc{Decision} learning, restart after each conflict, no clause deletion, and naive BCP refutes every formula admitting small proofdoors in a polynomial number of conflicts, and hence in polynomial time.

-\begin{theorem}[\bf{{CDCL-Proofdoor Theorem}}] Suppose $F$ admits small proofdoors with parameters $(c,w,s)$ via the partition $F = A_1 \wedge \cdots \wedge A_k$ and interpolants $(I_1,\dots,I_{k-1})$ as in Theorem~\ref{thm:proofdoor-main}.
-Then there exists a CDCL run (with non-deterministic value selection, non-deterministic branching, DECISION learning, restart after each conflict, no clause deletion, and naive BCP) that makes every clause of each interpolant $I_j$ absorbed by the clause database and refutes $F$ with at most $\poly(n)$ conflicts. \end{theorem}
+\begin{theorem}[\bf{{CDCL-Proofdoor Theorem}}] Suppose $F$ admits small proofdoors via the partition $F = A_1 \wedge \cdots \wedge A_k$ and interpolants $(I_1,\dots,I_{k-1})$ as in Theorem~\ref{thm:proofdoor-main}.
+Then there exists a CDCL run (with non-deterministic value selection, non-deterministic branching, DECISION learning, restart after each conflict, no clause deletion, and naive BCP) that refutes $F$ with at most $\poly(n)$ conflicts. \end{theorem}